Decoder-only Clustering in Attributed Graphs: Experiments

 \subsection{Word Co-occurrence Network}

-We also analyze word usage from the novel {\em David Copperfield} by Charles Dickens in 1850. \cite{newman2006finding} constructed a word co-occurrence network containing $112$ common adjectives and nouns from the book.
-The network nodes correspond to different words, and an undirected edge between two words indicates whether they occur adjacent to one another at any sentence within the novel.
+We also analyze word usage from the novel David Copperfield, written by Charles Dickens in 1850. \cite{newman2006finding} constructed a word co-occurrence network containing $112$ common adjectives and nouns from the book.
+The network nodes correspond to different words, and an undirected edge between two words indicates whether they occur adjacent to one another at a sentence within the novel.

-Building on this network, we extend the data by constructing temporal trajectories for each word as a time series.
+Building on this network, we extend the data by constructing relative usage for each word as multivariate attributes.
 Specifically, as the novel has $64$ chapters, the novel is divided into $n=64$ equally spaced segments.
-For each segment, we record the frequency of each word, yielding a sequence $\bm{C}_i = (C_{1,i}, \ldots, C_{n,i})^\top$ that tracks usage of the $i$th word.
-To account for large differences in frequency usages of different words, we standardize each sequence via

-where $\bar{C}_i$ and $\hat{\sigma}_i$ denote the respective sample mean and standard deviation of the $i$th's word series.
-This standardization ensures that the analysis focuses on the relative temporal dynamics of word usage rather than count magnitudes.
+For each segment, we record the frequency of each word, yielding a sequence $\bm{C}_i = (\bm{C}_{1,i}, \ldots, \bm{C}_{n,i})$ that tracks usage of the $i$th word.
+To account for large differences in frequency usages of different words, we standardize each sequence via $\bm{Y}_{j,i} = \hat{\sigma}_{i}^{-1}(\bm{C}_{j,i} - \bar{\bm{C}}_i)$, for $j = 1,\dots, n$ and $i \in \mathcal{V}_\text{word}$, where $\bar{C}_i$ and $\hat{\sigma}_i$ denote the respective sample mean and standard deviation of the word count.
+This standardization ensures that the analysis focuses on the relative usage rather than count magnitudes.
+The five competitors from simulation study and three neural network based methods are evaluated.

-Figure \ref{fig_word_graph} displays our clustering.
+Figure \ref{fig_experiment_word} displays the clustering from the proposed and two competitor methods.
 Node shapes indicate the true linguistic labels (noun or adjective), while colors depict estimated clusters.
-The results demonstrate that most nouns (\ding{108}) fall in a cluster (Cluster 1) and most adjectives (\ding{110}) into another (Cluster 2).
-The other two clusters are small, each containing no more than three words (and connected only to a single node in the remaining network).
-In particular, Cluster 3 contains the two words ``\textit{aunt}'' and ``\textit{family}'', reflecting the prominence of family as a central theme in the novel and the pivotal role of Aunt Betsey.
+Our results demonstrate that most nouns (\ding{108}) fall in a cluster (Cluster 1) and most adjectives (\ding{110}) into another (Cluster 2).
+The other two clusters are small, each containing no more than three words and connected only to a single node in the remaining network.
+Similar to \cite{newman2007mixture}, our method recovers the bipartite structure without being explicitly prompted.
+In particular, Cluster 3 contains two words ``\textit{aunt}'' and ``\textit{family}'', reflecting the prominence of family as a central theme in the novel and the pivotal role of Aunt Betsey.
 Unlike David's mother, whose influence fades with her early passing, Aunt Betsey becomes the loving guardian, shaping David’s values and providing unwavering support throughout his growth.
+Detailed results for eight competitors are discussed in Appendix \ref{appendix_additional_result}.